hwya0327/mimiciv-sepsis/README.md

 ## How to use

-#### 1) MIMIC-III Database
+#### 1) MIMIC-IV Database
-You need to first set up and configure MIMIC III database.
+You need to first set up and configure MIMIC-IV database.
 The details are provided here:

 https://mimic.physionet.org/